Eligibility

 - Must be enrolled in 12 units throughout term of award.

 Students may apply for the GRM in only one doctoral degree program and may receive the award only twice.
 Note that second awards are made only in exceptional cases.
+In addition, prior-year recipients who did not complete the program evaluation or submit their draft paper will not be considered.

 Cota-Robles awardees may receive a GRM only once in addition to their Cota-Robles 2 (CR2).